 There are lots of different types of personal alarms.
-Choosing the best one for you can sometimes be tricky – read on for loads of suggestions and tips on how to make the right choice.
+Choosing the best one for you is easy if you know what to look for – read on for loads of suggestions and tips on how to make the right choice.

-The purpose of a Personal Safety Alarm is to shock and disoriented an attacker, giving you vital seconds to get away.
+The purpose of a Personal Safety Alarm is to shock and disorient an attacker, giving you vital seconds to get away.

 The most important feature of an alarm is the sound it emits.
 If an attacker is to be shocked enough to pull away from you, this sound needs to be as loud and as shrill as possible.
 It also needs to be different from those which are commonly heard.
 For example, if a personal alarm pulsates like many car alarms, the sound may not be as effective as it is not so shocking.
 In our opinion the most effective sound is continuous and over 130 decibels.